-The interest, mandatory amortization, and the cash sweep should be very straight-forward as you are just linking or summing up the relevant cells directly from the debt schedule.
+The interest, mandatory amortization, and cash sweep should be very straightforward as you are just linking or summing up the relevant cells directly from the debt schedule.

 For the “Plus: Recap Senior Notes Draw”, we will link to the recap debt schedule and pull the new debt amount raised for the dividend.
 Then, right below it will be reflected as an outflow of the same amount as a one-time special dividend to the shareholders in the “Less: Recap Dividend Issuance”.